Bridge Technology Basics

-- Spanning Tree Algorithm: A set of rules for determining bridge paths, called the ‘Spanning Tree’ algorithm, is used to prevent bridge loops in networks.
+- Spanning Tree Algorithm: A set of rules for determining bridge paths, called the ‘Spanning Tree’ algorithm, is used to prevent bridge drops in networks.
 This section discusses the implementation of the Spanning Tree Algorithm.

 Spanning Tree: What is it?